Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Investing strategies: How dollar-cost averaging makes you money

-Dollar-cost averaging takes the guesswork out of timing your investments.
+Dollar-cost averaging takes the guesswork out of timing the market.
 But it comes with risks.

 There’s no right or wrong way to strategize when it comes to investing.
 But dollar-cost averaging might be right for you –– particularly if you can trust your stocks and funds to increase in value over time.
 Here’s what you need to know about dollar-cost averaging.